-The CF consists of two terms; the first one represents the test facility cost and is equal to Test Application Time (TAT) divided by the Applied Test Size (ATS).
+The CF consists of two terms; the first one represents the test application cost and is equal to Test Application Time (TAT) divided by the Applied Test Size (ATS).
 This term shows what volume of test could be applied by test facility per time unit.
-The second term represents the overheated chip cost and is equal to Test Overheating Probability (TOP) multiplied with a Balancing Coefficient (BC).
+The second term represents the overheated chips cost and is equal to Test Overheating Probability (TOP) multiplied with a Balancing Coefficient (BC).
 The TOP is the number of overheated chips per number of chips entering the test facility.
 The BC is used in order to balance the cost of the overheated chips against the cost of the test facility.
 Expensive chips will results in a larger BC and expensive test facility will result in a smaller BC.
-The exact reasoning behind the CF is given in [7].
+The exact reasoning behind the CF is not of our interest in this paper and is not explained here.